-AUP BOARD, CHIEF INFORMATION and TECHNOLGY OFFICER and UNITED NATIONS REPRESENTATIVE, 1ST DAN SHOTOKAN
+AUP BOARD, INFORMATION and TECHNOLGY OFFICER and UNITED NATIONS REPRESENTATIVE, 1ST DAN SHOTOKAN

 Barbara grew up in Trenton New Jersey.
 From early on she studied Dance and ran Track.

 Before graduating highschool she attended Carnegie Mellon University’s Advanced Placement Early Acceptance program, where she and fellow students were some of the few people in the world on the Internet at the time.

 At 19 while attending Rutgers College Barbara was a founder of BluEnke, a publishing and production company that poduced books of poetry, a News Magazine and shows throughout NJ, NY and surrounding areas.
 The focus was on the writings of Black Women.

 She worked on numerous political campaigns including ending the unconstitutional "Party without a Permit Law" and "the Battle for New Brunswick's Elected School Board".
 She was also a founding member of The New Brunswick Coalition Against Police Brutality (NBCAPB).

 In the late 90s through early 2000s she used her Information Technology (IT) skills to contract as an applications and web trainer at various Businesses and institutions across the United States, including Deutsche Bank, the Federal Reserve and New Jersey Institute of Technology (NJIT).
 In 2004 she was brought onboard as an Information Technology Consultant at Goldman Sachs where she designed, developed and delivered Mobile Applications and Project Management training and IT solutions.